Who had the worst week in Washington? Newt Gingrich.

 By Chris Cillizza,

-Newt Gingrich, for trying to become a permanent resident of the 2012 zoo, you had the worst week in Washington.
+Newt Gingrich, for twisting in the wind while the political world took its best swings, you had the worst week in Washington.
 Congrats, or something.

 Have a candidate for Worst Week in Washington?
 E-mail Chris Cillizza at email@example.com .